ejwestdev/CLIWebDL/README.md

 # CLIWebDL
-Python program to download web files
+Simple python program I made to learn more about argparse